roadrunner-server/docs/plugins/grpc.md

 Make sure that the `generated` directory exists and is writable.
 {% endhint %}

-After running the command, you can find the generated DTO and `PingerInterface` files in the `<app>/generated/GRPC/Pinger` directory.
+After running the command, you can find the generated DTO and `GreeterInterface` files in the `<app>/generated/GRPC/Greeter` directory.

 We recommend also registering the GRPC namespace in the `composer.json` file: